brettchalupa/sokoworld/README.md

 Free and open source Sokoban client

+## Defining Levels

+Levels are collected in Packs, which are [TOML](https://toml.io/en/) files that describe the pack and the data for each level within it.

+The benefit of using TOML is that it's much more human readable than XML but provides a bit of structure and mark-up.
+It strikes a nice balance of easy to map to data structures while also being human editable.

 See [level-format.txt](./level-format.txt) for the meaning of characters in the level files.

 ## Dev Tools